thephoeron/LLTHW/book/1-02-01-strings.md

 #### What You Should See

-When you type a string at the REPL and hit <kbd>Return</kbd> to evaluate it, Lisp treats the entire string as a single atom, even though underneath it is really a `sequence` of `character`s.
+When you type a string at the REPL and hit <kbd>Return</kbd> to evaluate it, Lisp treats the entire string as a single atom, even though underneath it is really a `specialized vector` of `character` objects.
 If you remember, an atom is anything that is not a Cons.
 String objects are also self-evaluating objects.
 Thus:

 ```lisp
 * "this is a string"